For info on the thematic structure, see the introduction page.

 10.299 Dolon volunteering

-Another example of Homer's habit of creating an ironical opposite to the protagonists, cf. Achilles and Thersites, Agamemnon and Menelaos, the Phaeacians and the Laestrygonians, Odysseus and Iros and, of course, Achilles and Patroclus.
+Another example of Homer's habit of creating an ironical opposite to the protagonists, cf. Achilles and Thersites, Agamemnon and Menelaos, the Phaeacians and the Laestrygonians, Odysseus and Iros and, of course, Achilles and Patrocles.
 The second one seems designed to bring us back to the real world: "this is what will happen if you are fool enough to do this".

 II: 11.1 The Plan of Zeus

 The middle part tells us the harsh reality of war.
-The name comes from Il 2.3-4 where Zeus is pondering how to honour Achilles and decides to have many Achaeans slaughtered.
+The name comes from Il 2.3-4 where Zeus is pondering how to honour Achilles and decides to have many Achaians slaughtered.
 This is the first part of a Plan whose full meaning only becomes clear in book 24, with Priam's embassy to Achilles.

 This theme forms the transition between the immortality and the mortality of the hero.
 The stories of Idomeneus, Patrocles, Menelaos and Hector illustrate this learning curve.
-The day starts with the confident marching out of the Achaeans, and it ends with Menelaos desperately defending the body of his comrade and Antilochos running for help to Achilles.
+The day starts with the confident marching out of the Achaians, and it ends with Menelaos desperately defending the body of his comrade and Antilochos running for help to Achilles.
 In the middle, an irreverent story about Hera trying to get her way by seducing Zeus.
-In the middle of that, the counterattack: a short preview of Patroclus' aristeia surrounded by warning flags: this cannot happen, Zeus does not sleep, you cannot win "against fate".
-Their manipulation of Patroclus (the Achilles) is a trick (metis) and Homer makes it quite clear.
+In the middle of that, the counterattack: a short preview of Patrocles' aristeia surrounded by warning flags: this cannot happen, Zeus does not sleep, you cannot win "against fate".
+Their manipulation of Patrocles (the Achilles) is a trick (metis) and Homer makes it quite clear.
 See here.

 11.1 Agamemnon's Aristeia